Oh to know then what you know now.

 It never works that way, though, does it?

-This past weekend, I celebrated a birthday.
+A few months ago, I celebrated a birthday.
 It was a good one.
-I spent much of the day being grateful, but it also made me realize how much I’ve learned over the years both about leadership and about life.
+I spent much of the day being grateful, but it also made me realize how much I’ve learned over the years, both about leadership and life.

 So much of what I now understand and see as true, I didn’t when I was 25.
 And had I known then what I know now, I could have saved myself quite a bit of frustration and heartache.